Rashes in babies and children

 How to treat hand, foot and mouth disease yourself

-You cannot take antibiotics or medicines to cure hand, foot and mouth disease.
-It usually gets better on its own in 7 to 10 days.
+Hand, foot and mouth disease usually gets better on its own in 7 to 10 days.
+You cannot take antibiotics or other medicines to cure it.

 To help the symptoms:

-- drink fluids to prevent dehydration and avoid acidic drinks, such as fruit juice
+- drink cool fluids to soothe the mouth and prevent dehydration (but avoid acidic drinks, such as fruit juice)

-- eat soft foods like yoghurt and avoid hot and spicy foods
+- eat soft foods like yoghurt and avoid hot, salty and spicy foods

 - take paracetamol or ibuprofen to help ease a sore mouth or throat